Tyrone Cash: Powers and abilities

 Using a pill that contains a perfected version of his Hulk Serum, Tyrone Cash has immense strength, stamina, durability, and speed, as well as regenerative capabilities, which are similar to those from the Hulk.
 Cash also has shown to be a very skilled scientist.

 Other versions

-During the Secret Wars storyline, an alternate version of Leonard Williams appears as a member of the Thor Corps on Battleworld.
-He is seen with Thor versions of Gamora, Kit Renner, and other unknown Thor Corps members where they pin down the Banshee Squadron when they landed upon leaving Hala Field in their aircraft.
+An alternate universe version of Tyrone Cash from Earth-15513 appears in Secret Wars as a member of the Thor Corps on Battleworld.